Caliope-SpeechProcessingLab/ASICAKaldiGMMRecipe/README.md

 In steps 5, if you only type python3 run.py --train it performs training with kal failes in info_user/train.
 Train is necesary before testing data.

+##### 5.1 Running cross-validation experiment with combination of features using ASICAKaldiGMMRecipe

+  - 1º: Place the audio files in the folder audio/experiment_lm (if you prefer another location, you must specify in configTrain.py, configTest.py and crossval_spk.py)
+  - 2º: Place all .kal files in info_user/train
+  - 3º: Type the following command in terminal: "python3 crossval_spk.py -a -f mfcc plp".
+This test all speakers using mfcc + plp features.

+  Now you should find the predicted transcriptions (results) in the folder "results".
+In folder results/reformat it's generated global_result_reformat with global results for all speakers tested.